Facility Capital Project Supervisor

-The City is working in partnership with the Downtown Business Association (BIA) on the redevelopment of this space to create a “people place” in the heart of downtown Barrie.
+The City worked in partnership with the Downtown Business Association (BIA) on the redevelopment of this space to create a “people place” in the heart of downtown Barrie.

-This space will be a vibrant, multi-use civic public place that connects the downtown with Barrie's beautiful waterfront.
-The proposed work will also allow for the opportunity to upgrade existing infrastructure within the square.
+This space is a vibrant, multi-use civic public place that connects the downtown with Barrie's beautiful waterfront.
+The work also allowed for the opportunity to upgrade existing infrastructure within the square.

 The 2017 Remembrance Day Parade & Service will take place at Memorial Square in downtown Barrie, despite the construction.
 Fencing will be decorated with poppies and moved beyond the cenotaph for ceremony.